node-value/sketch_transfer_server/README.md

 - After the build is complete, navigate to the target folder that was created in the root directory.
 - Open `src/main/resources/application.properties and paste your PostgreSQL credentials.
-- Start the server by running the following command: `java -jar sketch-transfer-server-<version>.jar` -The server should now be running on `http://localhost:8080`.
+- Start the server by running the following command: `java -jar sketch-transfer-server-<version>.jar` -The server should now be running on `http://localhost:8080`

-**Update: The app can now be tested without a local server.
-To try it out, just install the client app and give it a go**